jupyter/notebook/docs/source/comms.rst

 A comm consists of a pair of objects, in the kernel and the frontend, with an automatically assigned unique ID.
 When one side sends a message, a callback on the other side is triggered with that message data.
-For example, the kernel can send a message to the frontend which triggers a callback by the frontend to the kernel with the message data.
 Either side, the frontend or kernel, can open or close the comm.

 .. seealso::